1996 Spanish general election: Background

-Following the victory of the ruling Spanish Socialist Workers' Party (PSOE) at the 1993 general election, Felipe González was able to be re-elected as prime minister for a fourth term in office through an confidence and supply alliance with the Catalan nationalist Convergence and Union (CiU) and the support of the Basque Nationalist Party (PNV).
+Following the victory of the ruling Spanish Socialist Workers' Party (PSOE) at the 1993 general election, Felipe González was able to be re-elected as prime minister of Spain for a fourth term in office through a confidence and supply alliance with the Catalan nationalist Convergence and Union (CiU) and the support of the Basque Nationalist Party, both of which rejected the possibility of joining a coalition cabinet despite earlier speculation.
+The animosity between González's PSOE and Julio Anguita's United Left (IU) made any agreement between the two parties unfeasible, despite their combined parliamentary majority.

-The international economic crisis of 1992–1993 continued, with the newly-elected cabinet having to face the impact of unemployment growth, a large public deficit and recession.
-In an attempt to curb rising joblessness, the government passed a labour reform (legalizing temporary work agencies, introducing "junk contracts", easening employers' ability to modify working condition, reducing overtime and severance pays and making regulations on hiring and collective bargaining more flexible), which was met with a general strike on 27 January 1994.
-Economic recovery started that year with a slow decrease of unemployment rates and a GDP growth of 2%, but the deficit in the social security system led to the Toledo Pact: a multi-party agreement to transfer all obligations arising from the health care system and social assistance benefits—which would henceforth be financed entirely by general taxes—to the General State Budget, while social security contributions would be maintained to fund pensions.
+The 1992–1993 economic crisis continued, with González's fourth government having to face the impact of unemployment growth, a large public deficit and recession.
+The cabinet enforced a labour reform legalizing temporary work agencies, introducing "junk contracts", easening employers' ability to modify working conditions, reducing overtime and severance pays and making regulations on hiring and collective bargaining more flexible; this was met with a general strike in January 1994.
+Economic recovery started that year with a slow decrease of unemployment rates and a GDP growth of 2%, but the deficit in the social security system led to the Toledo Pact: a multi-party agreement to transfer all health care system and social assistance benefit financial obligations to the General State Budget (being henceforth funded through general taxes), while social security contributions were maintained to fund pensions.
+Another agreement also saw the approval of the first fully-democratic Criminal Code.

-The terrorist group ETA maintained its activity during this period, including the López de Hoyos bombing in Madrid which killed seven amid the 1993 government negotiations, the killing of PP local councillor in San Sebastián Gregorio Ordóñez, an unsuccessful attempt to kill opposition leader José María Aznar in April 1995 with a car bomb detonated at the passing of his official car, an attempted assassination plot of King Juan Carlos I in the summer of 1995, a car bombing in Puente de Vallecas in December 1995 which killed six, and the kidnapping of prison officer José Antonio Ortega Lara in January 1996, among others.
+The Basque ETA group maintained its activity, which saw the 1993 Madrid bombings, the January 1995 killing of Gregorio Ordóñez (a PP local councillor in San Sebastián), attempted assassination plots on the opposition leader, José María Aznar (in April 1995), and on King Juan Carlos I (in the summer of 1995), the 1995 Vallecas bombing, and the kidnapping of prison officer José Antonio Ortega Lara in January 1996.
+The internal conflict within the PSOE between González's "renovators" (renovadores) and Alfonso Guerra's supporters (guerristas) led to the former's victory at the 1994 party congress, while disagreements with González led to the resignation from the government of judge Baltasar Garzón, a star candidate in the 1993 election.
+Internationally, Spain held the presidency of the Council of the European Union in 1995 and was part of the NATO intervention in the Bosnian War (particularly the May 1995 Pale air strikes), which helped the selection of the Spanish foreign minister, Javier Solana, as new NATO secretary general in December 1995.